Is S M Krishna re-joining Congress? BJP says no, Congress, we don’t know

 Ashok while stressing that Krishna was not leaving the BJP also added that the Congress is worried that they will lose the elections and hence they are looking for a leader like him.

 Amidst the rumours, Karnataka Chief Minister, Siddaramaiah refused to comment on the developments.
 I do not know he said when asked about Krishna's come back to the Congress.
 Congress leader, Rahman Khan said that he did not know anything.
-He however added that all are welcome into the Congress.
+He, however, added that all are welcome into the Congress.

 The BJP's spokesperson, S Prakash dubbed the rumours as rubbish and a desperate attempt by the Congress.
 They have realised his importance now.
-When he had quit the Congress, they leveled all sorts of allegations against him, Prakash also said.
+When he had quit the Congress, they levelled all sorts of allegations against him, Prakash also said.

 |Karnataka Assembly Election dates